sharu725/warmhut/blog.md

 ---
 # Insights hub
 <p class = 'half'>
   We are lovers of tech and enterprise.
-Combined, these areas pack enough  possibilities to push societies to new realities.
+Combined, these areas pack enough  potential to push societies to new realities.
 Fortunately, we have modeled Warmhut as a sharing platform at its core, and we love to share our insights from time to time.
 </p>